France Travel Planner by Tom Brosnahan & Jane Fisher How to Pay Highway Tolls in France

 Vinci Autoroutes toll machine, France

 A toll machine on a Vinci autoroute.
 Ticket is your toll ticket.
 Carte is your credit/debit card.
-This machine does not yet have the RFID contactless-payment symbol so you can't just touch your card or smartphone.
+This machine does not yet have the RFID/NFC contactless-payment symbol so you can't just touch your card or smartphone.
 Note the flagged buttons

 on the left for instructions in French, English or Spanish.